NXLog Legacy Documentation

 ManagementActivity

 Comma-separated list of Office 365 Management Activity logs to collect.
-The accepted values are AzureActiveDirectory, Exchange, and SharePoint.
+The accepted values are AzureActiveDirectory, Exchange, SharePoint, General, and Dlp.

 PrivilegedIdentityManagement